haiwera-silk-cd/magento-devdocs/guides/v2.1/marketplace/eqp/auth.md

 After obtaining a valid session token, you must use it as a bearer token in all subsequent API calls.

-For example, to access a user profile with a session token:
+例如， to access a user profile with a session token:

 ```shell
 curl -X GET \